redotvideo/revideo-saas-template/README.md

+###  🚨 This example project uses a very old version of Revideo and is currently not maintained anymore.
+Please refer to the current [Saas Template](https://github.com/redotvideo/examples/tree/main/saas-template)

 # Revideo Saas Template 💻

 The Revideo Saas template demonstrates how you can build web-based video apps with Revideo.
 This example application lets users generate Youtube Shorts from a text description.